 The reality is more complex and more devastating.
-For example, transgender people often experience poverty, violence and abuse, and higher incarceration rates.
-They’re also subject to double standards in housing, employment, and healthcare.
+For example, transgender people often experience the following:

 Stigma in Substance Abuse Treatment Centers

 Transgender people face challenges even after checking into addiction treatment.
 That’s because most treatment facilities lack the experience and infrastructure to accommodate their unique needs.

 In some cases, transgender people are either excluded entirely from programs and services or grouped with LGB clients instead of being placed into a dedicated category.